 For a free legal consultation with a truck accident lawyer serving Alexandria, call (318) 777-7777

-Under Louisiana law, trucking accident damages may be either economic or non-economic in nature.
+Under Louisiana law, victims can hold the liable party or parties responsible for the expenses and losses they incurred because of their accident and injuries.
+Recoverable trucking accident damages may be either economic or non-economic in nature.

 Economic damages may include: